 You can find the exact quantities at the bottom of my post, in the recipe card.

 - Lemon-I use lemon zest and fresh lemon juice in the batter.
-This is optional but if you want to add lemon glaze on top, you’ll need lemon juice along with powdered sugar.
+If you want to add optional lemon glaze on top, you’ll need extra lemon juice along with powdered sugar.

 - Sugar-I use granulated sugar.